-After a company has set its strategic objectives, it creates tactical operational plans for the upcoming year.
+After a company has set its strategic objectives, the rest of the organization uses the targets to create tactical operational plans for the upcoming year.
 Plans are typically driver-based and linked to key business factors such as number of units sold, product mix and so on.
 After plans are reviewed and approved, they are tied back to integrated financial statements to ensure they meet corporate objectives.